xrettle/WFGY/TensionUniverse/BlackHole/Q022_hierarchy_problem.md

 * World T: hierarchy tension is low because some protective mechanism or structural relation holds.
 * World F: hierarchy tension is high because no such mechanism is present within the encoding class.

+These worlds are specified relative to encodings in `E_hier`.
+They are not claims about the full space of logically possible theories.

 ### 5.1 World T (low hierarchy tension)

-In World T:
+In World T

 1. Protective mechanism

    There exists a structural reason in the model class, such as a symmetry, compositeness, or special geometric pattern, that controls radiative corrections to the Higgs sector.
-In the effective description this shows up as:
+In the effective description this shows up as

    ```txt
    Delta_nat(m_T)  is comparable to or smaller than Delta_nat_ref_max